Geometry of the cumulant series in diffusion MRI: Results

 Upon rotations, the spherical tensor components $\Dc^{\ell m}$ with different $\ell$ do not mix: $\Dc^{2 m}$ transform amongst themselves; $\Dc^{00}$ is an invariant.
 Mathematically, they belong to different irreducible representations of the SO(3) group \citep{THORNE1980,Tinkham,HALL2015}.
-Hence, Eq.~(\ref{D=Cart}) realizes the {\it irreducible decomposition}
+Hence, Eq.~(\ref{D=Cart}) realizes the {\it irreducible decomposition}\cite{FRANK2002}

-where each irreducible component of degree $\ell$ has $2\ell+1$ dof, such that the 6 dof of a symmetric $3\times3$ matrix $\Dc$ splits into $6 = 1 + 5$, cf. Fig.~\ref{fig:outline}a.
-Spherical tensors will be our workhorse, as they represent high-dimensional objects using the minimal number of dof.
+where each irreducible component of degree $\ell$ has $2\ell+1$ DOF, such that the 6 DOF of a symmetric $3\times3$ matrix $\Dc$ splits into $6 = 1 + 5$, cf. Fig.~\ref{fig:outline}a.
+Spherical tensors will be our workhorse, as they represent high-dimensional objects using the minimal number of DOF.
 Furthermore, irreducible components with different $\ell$ point at distinct symmetries and physical origins.

 The diffusion tensor in Eq.~(\ref{D=Cart}) may describe a microscopic tissue compartment.
 Consider the invariants of $\Dc$: the ellipsoid's shape is defined by 3 semi-axes (the eigenvalues).
-The remaining 3 dof define its orientation in space (e.g., 3 Euler's angles), and depend on the coordinate frame.
+The remaining 3 DOF define its orientation in space (e.g., 3 Euler's angles), and depend on the coordinate frame.
 The irreducible decomposition (\ref{D=irrep}) allows one to construct tensor invariants symmetric with respect to the eigenvalues, and to assign the degree $\ell$ to them.
-The simplest, $\ell=0$ invariant, is the trace $\tr D \propto D^{00}$.
-The remaining two independent $\ell=2$ invariants are also given by traces: $\tr (\Dct)^2$ is proportional to the variance of the eigenvalues, and $\tr (\Dct)^3=3 \,\det \Dct$ --- to their product (readily seen in the eigenbasis of $\Dct$).
+The simplest, $\ell=0$ invariant, is the trace $\tr D =3 D^{00}$.
+The remaining two independent $\ell=2$ invariants are also given by traces: $\tr (\Dct)^2$ is proportional to the variance of the eigenvalues, and $\tr (\Dct)^3=3 \,\det \Dct$ --- to their product.
+The latter relation is readily seen in the eigenbasis, where $\Dct=\mathrm{diag}[\lambda_1,\,\lambda_2,\,-(\lambda_1+\lambda_2)]$.
+Note we drop parentheses after `$\tr$' for readability, cf. {\it Methods/Notations}.

 The overall diffusion tensor $\D_{ij}$ is the mean of the compartment tensors (\ref{D=Cart}) over $\P(\Dc)$, cf. Eq.~(\ref{eq:DCdefinitions}).
 Invariants of $\D$ give rise to common DTI metrics, such as MD from $\ell=0$,